Skip to main content

 How ELab approaches this differently

-ELab is an AI enablement house working across Australia, New Zealand, Hong Kong and Singapore, with teams in Sydney and Melbourne.
+ELab is an AI enablement house with teams in Sydney and Melbourne, working across Australia, New Zealand, Hong Kong and Singapore.
 We advise, build, deploy and manage AI capabilities for mid-market businesses, using Lean Six Sigma process mapping to understand how your operations run before we touch technology.

 The framework is four steps: People, then Process, then Knowledge, then Technology.
-Working prototypes in 2 to 4 weeks, production AI in 6 to 8 weeks, and your team trained to run it.
+Working prototypes in two to four weeks, production AI in six to eight weeks, and your team trained to run it.

 Across our portfolio this approach has delivered 90% faster information retrieval for industrial operations teams, 80% reduction in investor reporting time and 50 to 75% delivery time reduction across professional services.